kdwilich/html-tag-audit/README.md

 # html-tag-audit

-A tool to audit all html files in a given directory that gets tags and attributes.
+A tool to audit all html files in a given directory and output their tags and attributes.

 ## Usage